 The business was purchased by Stanley’s oldest son Sydney H. Young and his wife Juliette in 1968.

 The current and third generation of StanCraft started in 2003 when Robb and Amy Bloem moved back to Idaho after being away for 12 years.
 We came back with the intent to start a new era in the wooden boat building world.
-We started with 3 guys in a 2,000 square foot shop in Syd and Julie's backyard.
-Syd Young, Tom Baldwin and Robb Bloem set forth building some new boats on "spec."
+We started with 3 guys in a 2,000 square foot shop in Syd and Julie’s backyard.
+Syd Young, Tom Baldwin and Robb Bloem set forth building some new boats on “spec.”
 Amy and Julie manned the office, in the house, all while watching the new edition and 4th generation River Bloem who was born in January of 2003.
-After a year or so of work in the backyard it was time to move out and into our current location in Post Falls, Idaho.
+After a year or so of work in the backyard it was time to move out and into our Post Falls, Idaho location.
 We went from 2,000 to 8,400 square feet thinking that would last us another generation.
 Soon thereafter we built another 8,400 square foot building on the same property for boat storage.
 Within a year we converted that building to manufacturing giving us just under 17,000 square feet to work with.
 During that same time we started building our Hayden storage facilities.
-Now, 10 years later we are under construction with our new corporate headquarters and manufacturing facility that will give us just under 45,000 square feet of manufacturing and over 136,000 square feet of storage and service facilities.
-Over the past 12 years StanCraft has built over 100 new large custom mahogany boats, 30 of our Little Boat series, over 75 of our Pontoon Editions, started 3 dealerships representing such brands as; MasterCraft, Formula, Chris Craft, Manitou, Premier, MB Boats, and multiple other brands.
+After 10 years we started construction on our new corporate headquarters and manufacturing facility that will give us just under 45,000 square feet of manufacturing and over 136,000 square feet of storage and service facilities.
+In February of 2016 we moved into our corporate headquarters.
+Over the past 12 years StanCraft has built over 150 new large custom mahogany boats, 30 of our Little Boat series, and over 75 of our Pontoon Editions.
+We have also started 3 dealerships in Coeur d’Alene ID, Portland OR. representing such brands as; MasterCraft, Formula, Chris Craft, Manitou, Premier, MB Boats, and multiple other brands.
 The new facility will allow for another decade of growth and property around us to expand.
 Today we employee over 60 people and looking to grow to over 100.
-Our pride in craftsmanship and pursuit of perfection will continue for another 82 years.
-We are very excited for the future of StanCraft as the worldwide recognition of the boats and brand continues to grow!
+Our pride in craftsmanship and pursuit of perfection will continue for generations.
+We are very excited for the future of StanCraft as the worldwide recognition of the brand continues to grow!